 The Dutch, however, did not accept this declaration of independence.
 What followed was the Indonesian National Revolution, an armed and diplomatic struggle between Indonesia and Dutch Empire.
 The revolution came to an end in 1949 when the Netherlands recognized Indonesian independence.
 The Independence Day of Indonesia marks the occasion when the country declared its freedom from foreign rule.

 The national flag of Indonesia, also known as Sang Saka Merah-Putih was proudly unveiled on August 17, 1945.
 It is based on the banner of the 13th Majapahit Empire in East Java.
 The design of the flag has remained the same since its independence.
 The flag consists of two horizontal stripes of equal size; the top strip is red, and the bottom one is white.
 The colors of the flag have special significance for the history and people of Indonesia.
 While red represents courage, white epitomizes purity.

 Who wrote the national anthem of Indonesia?

 The national anthem of Indonesia, Indonesia Raya, was composed by Wage Rudolf Supratman.
-It was introduced for the first time on October 28, 1928, in the Second Indonesian Youth Congress in Batavia, or present day Jakarta.
+It was introduced for the first time on October 28, 1928, at the Second Indonesian Youth Congress in Batavia, or present-day Jakarta.
 It was adopted as the national anthem in 1945.